saikitsune/jobs/contents/growth-hacker/index.md

 # Reaching 1 Million Users

-You are to help Koding each 1 Million Users.
+You are to help Koding reach 1 Million Users.
 Yes, that's your assignment.
 If you accept, read on.

 ## You promise,